josephsmithberger/XogotDocs/Documentation.docc/Releases/Preview-1.md

   have to figure out a good UI for it.

 * Fixes the Setting crasher

 ## Build 1439

 * Fixes another class of crashes, this time triggered by the animation editor, but this is a general fix that will apply to many more scenarios (internal
   #825)

-* 2D Editor: Disable rotation line, when pinch or pan event occurred.
+* 2D Editor: Disable rotation line, when pinch or pan event occurred, also seen as "Pinch to zoom causes node to move if transform tool is selected" reported via Testflight.

 * Sets the minimum hardware requirements required by Godot, as older iPads (7th generation and older) do not have the GPU support that the Godot editor